 - Were diagnosed with hearing loss or tinnitus after wearing the earplugs

 Our attorneys can help you seek financial recovery for your hearing loss or tinnitus suffered after wearing the defective 3M Combat Arms Earplugs.
-3M should be held responsible for its negligence and the resulting damage to millions of U.S. service members.
-Their actions should not be tolerated.
-We can help you fight back for the recovery you deserve.
-For a FREE consultation to talk about the details of the case and determine whether you’re eligible, contact us today.
-Call 404-400-4000, or fill out the Free Case Evaluation Form on this page for your free consultation.
+For a FREE consultation to talk about the details of the case and determine whether you’re eligible, contact us today at 404-400-4000, or fill out the case evaluation form on this page.